udayunnimsft/microsoft-graph-docs/concepts/overview.md

 localization_priority: Priority
 ---

-# Overview of Microsoft Graph
+# Overview of the Microsoft Graph

 Microsoft Graph is the gateway to data and intelligence in Microsoft 365.
 Microsoft Graph provides a unified programmability model that you can use to take advantage of the tremendous amount of data in Office 365, Enterprise Mobility + Security, and Windows 10.